rapid7/metasploit-framework/test/kubernetes/README.md

 make install
 ```

-If you are on a Mac environment, you can optionally you you can use the `docker-compose` setup:
+If you are on a Mac environment, you can optionally use the `docker-compose` setup:

 ```
 docker-compose run setup